hinnhi/hinnhi/README.md

 ## 👨‍💻 About

 I hold an Electronics Technician diploma (a 5-year technical specialization in electronics), and I'm now continuing on to Electtronic Engineering at Politecnico di Milano.
 That path means the theory is backed by bench time: reading schematics, soldering and troubleshooting circuits, and diagnosing hardware faults by hand, well before any of it became a Simulink model.

-Today that shows up as working at the boundary between hardware and code: closing control loops, getting microcontrollers to talk over flaky serial links, and running attitude-control algorithms in processor-in-the-loop rigs before they ever touch flight hardware.

 Right now I'm going deep on FPGA development, RISC-V architecture, and real-time embedded systems.